Luchador/GUD/tools/geditor/docs/OBJECT_PROPERTIES.md

 and displays a note for multiplayer setups.

 Native fields: keys and single-ammo types use the 32-bit word at `0x80`.
-Multi-ammo slots occupy 13 words starting at `0x80`, in ammo-ID order 1–13;
+Multi-ammo slots occupy 12 words starting at `0x80`, in ammo-ID order 1–12;
 each contains a 16-bit model followed by a 16-bit quantity.
-Only quantity is editable; the original model half remains intact through edits, saving and ROM creation. `src/ammoconstants.h` shares the AMMOTYPE enum and solo ammo multiplier constants between the game and editor without changing native IDs, record layouts or difficulty behavior.
+Only quantity is editable; the original model half remains intact through edits, saving and ROM creation. `src/ammoconstants.h` shares the AMMOTYPE enum and solo ammo multiplier constants between the game and editor.
+Ammo IDs are compact: 9mm is 1, rifle is 2, and Golden Gun ammo is 12.
+Rebuild GUD and create a new project after this refactor; manifest version 3 rejects ROMs with the old thirteen-slot layout.
+Do not replace an old project's base ROM or copy old setup files into a new project.

 ## Extending the inspector